port-labs/port-docs/docs/software-catalog/blueprint/blueprint.md

 | `type` | `string` | Defines the changelog destination type                                                                                                        | Either `WEBHOOK` or `KAFKA` |
 | `url`  | `string` | Defines the webhook URL where Port sends changelog events to via HTTP POST request. <br></br> Can be added only if `type` is set to `WEBHOOK` | `https://example.com`       |

-For more information about Port's changelog capabilities, refer to the [Port execution architecture](../../self-service-actions/port-execution-architecture/port-execution-architecture.md) page.
+For more information about Port's changelog capabilities, refer to the [Self-Service Actions deep dive](../../self-service-actions/self-service-actions-deep-dive.md) page.

 ## Mirror properties

 When two Blueprints are connected via a Relation, a new set of properties becomes available to Entities in the source Blueprint.

-Those new properties are called `mirrorProperties`, you can learn more about them in the [mirrorProperties](../mirror-properties) page.
+Those new properties are called `mirrorProperties`, you can learn more about them in the [mirrorProperties](./mirror-properties) page.

 ## Next Steps